ebarlas/TrippinOnTubs/README.md

 # Parallax

 A parallax scrolling effect is achieved by mapping the camera viewport on to corresponding regions of different layers of graphics.
+The viewport pans across each layer proportionally, anchored to the player character.

+Consider a level with a foreground layer of width _N_ and a background layer of width _N/2_ The viewport will pan across the background layer at half the speed of the foreground layer.
+A background layer of width _N/4_ would scroll at a quarter of the speed.

 ![Parallax](docs/parallax.png)